macalinao/ian-website/posts/2017-06-18-setting-up-amazon-ecr-with-jenkins.md

 Amazon ECR is Amazon's relatively new container registry service.
 If you're already using AWS, it's pretty convenient to use as it has free data transfer and it requires minimal setup.

 Using it with Jenkins is deceptively complicated.
-You may think the [Amazon ECR Jenkins Plugin][amazon-ecr-plugin] is what you need, but if you're not using the Jenkins Pipelines, you're on the wrong track-- it doesn't work!
+You may think the [Amazon ECR Jenkins Plugin][amazon-ecr-plugin] is what you need, but if you're not using Jenkins Pipelines, you're on the wrong track-- it doesn't work!
 You will get an error that looks something like this:

 ```
 [myservice] $ docker push 123456789.dkr.ecr.us-east-1.amazonaws.com/myservice:latest